![]() |

 The North Mymms History Project team has been researching the parish's postal past, studying documents, letters, photographs, books, and searching online to try to record the changes to the postal services over the years.

-The Rookery post box at the junction of Dixons Hill Road and the A1000 before the roundabout June 1962 Image from Ron Kingdon part of the Peter Miller Collection |
+Photograph of the Rookery postbox at the junction of Dixons Hill Road and the A1000 before the roundabout June 1962 Photo from Ron Kingdon image from the Peter Miller Collection

 Same day delivery and same day 'return of post'